coruus/keccakc/README.markdown

 implementations of Keccak introduced me to the permutation.

-The opt64 and varopt64 implementations of the permutation are entirely their work (plus CPP and clang-format).
+The opt64 and varopt64 implementations of the permutation are entirely their work (and some contribution from CPP and clang-format).

 ### Notes